bypequeno/oneliner/README.md

 # Oneliner
-Oneliner is a simple python script that turns your code into one line.
+Oneliner is a python cli app that turns your code into one line.

 - **Why?**

-> Because why not?
+> It can be usefull in some things, like running entire apps directly into python shell.

 - **How does it work?**